cfl322py/ai-solution-scorecard/README.md

 ## Why I built it

 Most AI pilots in pharma stall for the same reason.
 Nobody scored them honestly before the build started.
-A use case that sounds promising in a workshop turns out to have no way to measure whether its outputs are correct, or it sends patient data to a third-party model, or it automates a decision a regulator expects a person to make.
+A use case that sounds promising in theory turns out to have no way to measure whether its outputs are sound so the work suffers, or on the other extreme it automates a decision where human judgment is still very much needed in the loop.

-I wanted a simple way to ask those questions up front, in language a regulated-industry team already uses, and to get back a defensible recommendation instead of a gut call.
+I wanted a simple way to ask those questions up front, in language a regulated-industry team already uses, and to get back a defensible recommendation.

 ## What it does

 You describe a use case and answer a short set of questions.
 The tool returns:

 - A composite quality score out of 100
-- A Proceed / Pivot / Scale / Stop verdict
+- A Stop / Pivot / Proceed / Scale verdict
 - A breakdown across the four dimensions
 - The top risks to watch, ranked by severity
 - A plain-language rationale, assembled from your answers
 - Any responsible-AI guardrails that fired, and why

-Four worked examples load with one click, one for each verdict, all drawn from clinical data and digital health: ML-assisted CDISC mapping (Scale), GenAI drafting of data management plans (Proceed), autonomous EDC query resolution (Pivot), and autonomous eligibility screening in a decentralized trial (Stop).
+Four worked examples load with one click, one demonstrating each verdict, all drawn from clinical data and digital health: ML-assisted CDISC mapping (Scale), GenAI drafting of data management plans (Proceed), autonomous EDC query resolution (Pivot), and autonomous eligibility screening in a decentralized trial (Stop).
 You can see how the same engine separates a low-risk internal tool from a high-stakes autonomous one.

 ## Design decisions